Zaidosman37/RAG-Based-Chatbot/README.md

 # RAG Based Chatbot

-This is a Chatbot that is being created using RAG to understand how the working of AI model can be modified to understand the dataset.
+This is a Chatbot that is being created using RAG to understand how the working of AI model can be modified to improve user- bot experience.

 Various Kinds of modules such as langchain, google.generative ai , streamlit, pypdf and user defined functions are being used to extract data and implement them in analysis.